-7.3.8.5 Executing EHS or CRON CLI scripts or Python applications configure system management-interface cli cli-engine
+7.3.8.5 Executing EHS or CRON CLI scripts or Python applications

 The execution of EHS or CRON scripts depends on the CLI engine associated with the configuration mode.
 The EHS or CRON script execution engine is based on the configured primary CLI engine.
 For example, if cli-engine is configured to md-cli, the script executes in the MD-CLI infrastructure and disregards the configuration mode, even if it is classic.